iOffice/ioffice.github.io/api/endpoints/user.md

     [User][]

 ### Edit a User [PUT]
-To update a User send JSON with updated value for one or more of the attributes.
+To update a User send JSON with the User's `ID` and updated value for one or more of the attributes.
    <br/><br/>
   **Updating a User's Cost Center(s)**

-* To update a User's default Cost Center (Category ID equals 1) send JSON with updated value for the `costCenter` attribute.
+* To update a User's default Cost Center (Category ID equals 1) send JSON with the User's `ID` and updated value for the `costCenter` attribute.
 	<br/>
-* To update a User's non-default Cost Center(s) (Category ID is greater than 1) send JSON with updated value for the `costCenters` attribute.
+* To update a User's non-default Cost Center(s) (Category ID is greater than 1) send JSON with the User's `ID` and updated value for the `costCenters` attribute.

++ Parameters
+    + id (string) ...
+ID of the User

 + Request (application/json)

         {
-            "id": 420,
+            "id": 23,
             "jobTitle": "Developer",
             "costCenter": { "id": 88 },
             "costCenters": [